ご利用について

 Editorial Boards write the PDQ cancer information summaries and keep them up to date.
 These Boards are made up of experts in cancer treatment and other specialties related to cancer.
 The summaries are reviewed regularly and changes are made when there is new information.
 The date on each summary ("Date Last Modified") is the date of the most recent change.
 The information in this patient summary was taken from the health professional version, which is reviewed regularly and updated as needed, by the PDQ Adult Treatment Editorial Board.

-CONTENTS 全て開く全て閉じる
+CONTENTS

-General Information About Anal Cancer
+- General Information About Anal Cancer

 Anatomy of the lower gastrointestinal (digestive) system showing the colon, rectum, and anus.
 Other organs that make up the digestive system are also shown.
+Anal cancer can start in the lining of the anal canal, called the mucosa, or in the perianal skin, the squamous cells outside of the anus that contain hair follicles and sweat glands.

-The skin around the outside of the anus is called the perianal area.
 Tumors of the perianal skin that do not involve the anal sphincter are usually treated the same as anal cancers, although local therapy (treatment directed to a limited area of skin) may be used for some.

 Most anal cancers are related to human papillomavirus (HPV) infection.

-Risk factors for anal cancer include the following:
+Risk factors for anal cancer include:

 Signs of anal cancer include bleeding from the anus or rectum or a lump near the anus.